THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 K J Cronin

-I want to be very circumscribed in the enquiry that follows, because there are far more questions in relation to the afterlife than there are answers, but equipped with our understanding of The Purpose of Creation we can make some headway.
+I want to be very circumscribed in the enquiry that follows because there are far more questions in relation to the afterlife than there are answers, but equipped with our understanding of the purpose of Creation we can make some headway.

 We have established in The Purpose of Creation that God had a purpose in creating, which is that we His creatures shall be in a relationship of eternal love with Him.
 It is necessary that the person stay alive for this experience to be possible and so the person must remain alive after death.
-The word ‘afterlife’ is, therefore, a contradiction in terms, because if life were to leave the person at bodily death, then every person would eventually cease to be and that would be contrary to God’s purpose.
+The word ‘afterlife’ is therefore a contradiction in terms because if life were to leave the person at bodily death, then every person would eventually cease to be and that would be contrary to God’s purpose.
 It is my contention that what we call the soul is identical to the person and that the person continues in existence for as long as it is attached to life.
 Not so the body, which ends lifeless in the material world.

 As regards the idea of Hell, I reject the idea that there is eternal suffering for any person after death.
-Once again, all we have to do is cast our mind back to the condition of existence before Creation.
-God was alone and was perfect in power, love and knowledge.
-Why would He create a place of eternal suffering that He knew would come to be occupied by some of His creatures?
+Once again all we have to do is cast our mind back to the condition of existence before Creation when God was alone and was perfect in power, love and knowledge.
+Why would He have created a place of eternal suffering that He knew would come to be occupied by some of His creatures?
 Would that not contradict His perfect love for His creation and make Him a willing torturer?
 Would that not imply that God is imperfect?
 Why not instead believe that the justly condemned person ceases to exist when God withdraws His life from them?
 It makes more sense and it is compatible with a God Who is absolutely perfect and absolutely loving towards His creation.